poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 ## Next steps/ideas
 * Instead of having the default time everyday, user should have the ability to customized their time for every single day.
-* Added the ability to promote user input for their username and password to improve the security.